-to the Petition Date, it represented the "Medley complex" in the SEC Investigation, which included not only Medley Management and the Debtor, but also Medley Capital LLC and several current and former officers, directors and employees.
+to the Petition Date, it represented the "Medley complex" in the SEC Investigation, which included not only Medley Management and the Debtor, but also Medley Capital LLC and several current and former officers, directors and employees.23

 19. After the Court's order granting the Retention Application was entered, Defendant filed the Second Supplemental Declaration of Mark D. Sherrill in Support of the Debtor's Application for an Order Authorizing the Retention and Employment of Eversheds Sutherland (US) LLP as Special Counsel for the Debtor Effective as of the Petition Date ("Second Supplemental Declaration").
+Declaration").
 Defendant disclosed the Debtor's request to expand Defendant's scope of services to the Debtor to include filings pursuant to the Securities and Exchange Act of 1934, and advice to the Debtor and its Board related to those same issues under the securities laws.
+Defendant of the Debtor and its Board related to those same issues under the securities laws.